intelie/gitbook-drilling/collector/protocols/modbus.md

 6 - Supervising systems

-ModBus protocol is able of receiving data from a PLC (programmable logic controllers) device via TCP, UDP and Serial connections.
+ModBus protocol is able of receiving data from any industrial equipment devices that uses TCP and Serial connections.

-## Modbus data in Liverig
+## Modbus data

-There are a number of memory areas defined in the ModBus specification as described below.
-Liverig supports only Read Only mode:
+There are a number of memory areas defined in the ModBus specification as described below:

 - Discrete Input _(Read Only)_ - Boolean input value, usually representing a binary input to the PLC
-- Coils _(Read Only)_ - Boolean value, usually representing a binary output from the PLC
+- Coils _(Read / Write)_ - Boolean value, usually representing a binary output from the PLC
-- Registers _(Read Only)_
+- Registers
-  * Input Register - Short input value, usually representing an input to the PLC
+  * Input Register (Read Only) - Short input value, usually representing an input to the PLC
-  * Holding Register - Short value, usually representing an input or output
+  * Holding Register (Read / Write) - Short value, usually representing an input or output

+**NOTE**: All memory areas described below is only _Read Only_ mode for Liverig collector

-For defining types to be converted  (double, long, integer ...), normalized and collected check [modbus.json](./../configuration/modbus.json.md)
+For defined types in memory areas (double, long, integer, booleab ...) check [modbus.json](./../configuration/modbus.json.md) for configuration

-## Configuring `endpoint` field for Modbus sources
+## Configuring connection for Modbus sources

-Endpoint is configured in Liverig:
+Endpoint connection is configured in Liverig as:

 ```
-{protocol type}:{transport}://{endpoint|device}?{options}
+{protocol type}:{transport}://{endpoint:{port}|device}?{options}
 ```

 E.g.
 ```
-modbus-tcp:tcp://192.168.1.112?unit_id=2&tcp.keep-alive=false
+modbus-tcp:tcp://192.168.1.112:2000?unit_id=2&tcp.keep-alive=false
 ```

 ### ModBus protocol types